 - 2010 Introduce pricing policies. - 2012 Ensure POMs are operational.
 Publish timetable and work programme for second RBMPs.
 Report progress in implementing measures. - 2013 Five year review for the first RBMP; Characterisation and impact assessments Economic analysis of water use.
-Publish, for consultation, an interim overview of the significant water management issues for second RBMP. - 2014 Publish second draft RBMPs for consultation. - 2015 Finalise and publish second RBMP with revised Programme of Measures.
+Publish, for consultation, an interim overview of the significant water management issues for second RBMP. - 2014 Publish second draft RBMPs for consultation. - 2015 Achieve environmental objectives set out in first RBMPs.
+Finalise and publish second RBMP with revised Programme of Measures.